ryan-kp-miller/Chicago-Crime-Analysis/README.md

   - [Predicting_Arrests.ipynb](https://github.com/ryan-kp-miller/Chicago-Crime-Analysis/blob/master/Predicting_Arrests.ipynb)
   - [Chicago_Crime_Dashboard.pbix](https://github.com/ryan-kp-miller/Chicago-Crime-Analysis/blob/master/Chicago_Crime_Dashboard.pbix)

 The first two Jupyter Notebooks go into detail on how and why I chose to preprocess the data and what I found when exploring the data respectively.
-I will summarize these details in the [Data Preprocessing](#data-preprocessing) and [Data Exploration](#data-exploration) sections below.
+The summaries from the notebooks are in the [Data Preprocessing](#data-preprocessing) and [Data Exploration](#data-exploration) sections below.

 The third notebook, Predicting_Arrests.ipynb, shows some of the attempts I made at predicting whether an arrest will occur for a new crime and talks about the results of my attempts.
 In [ML Results](#ml-results), I will reiterate what was covered in the notebook, why I did what I did, and my future goals for this model.